 - Mobile Device Support for iOS, Android and Windows Phone.

 - Email Client Configuration.
-NOTE: Most email clients can support multiple Exchange accounts.
+NOTE: VPN is required if connecting outside of the UTHealth network.
+Most email clients can support multiple Exchange accounts.
 If you are adding this as an additional Exchange account, please choose "add" instead of "change" when going through these instructions.
 For computers owned by your institution, you may need to solicit the help of your local IT support.
 Setup Instructions for: Outlook 2007/2010/2013 (Windows), Outlook Mac 2011 (OS X), Apple Mail.App (OS X).

 - Back-up your emails (Outlook client).
 NOTE: your email account must be configured in an Outlook email client.

 - UTH-Share (powered by Google Apps for Education)

 - Storage Space: Unlimited